-The real heart of Cozumel is its scuba diving, snorkeling, and the beautiful people who live and work here all year-round.
+The real heart of Cozumel is its scuba diving, snorkeling, and the awesome people who live and work here all year round.

 The local Cozumeleños – and the local economy – will be grateful, and will be sure to show you a good time.